 The methodology used to produce the temporal distributions is similar to the one developed by Huff (1967) except in the definition of precipitation cases.
-In accordance with the way a precipitation case ("event") was defined for the precipitation frequency analysis, a precipitation case for the temporal distribution analysis was computed as the total accumulation over a specific duration (6-, 12-, 24-, or 96-hours).
+In accordance with the way a precipitation case ('event') was defined for the precipitation frequency analysis, a precipitation case for the temporal distribution analysis was computed as the total accumulation over a specific duration (6-, 12-, 24-, or 96-hours).
 As a result, it may contain parts of one or more storms.
 Because of that, temporal distribution curves presented here may be different from corresponding temporal distribution curves obtained from the analysis of single storms.

 Also, precipitation cases for this project always start with precipitation but do not necessarily end with precipitation, resulting in potentially more front-loaded cases when compared with distributions derived from the single storm approach.
 Cases were selected from all events of a given duration that exceeded the 2-year average recurrence interval at each station.
-Table A.5.1 shows the total number of precipitation cases and number of cases in each quartile for each region and duration.
+Table A.7.1 shows the total number of precipitation cases and number of cases in each quartile for each region and duration.

 For each precipitation case, cumulative precipitation amounts were converted into percentages of the total precipitation amount at one hour time increments.
 All cases for a specific duration were then combined and probabilities of occurrence of precipitation totals were computed at each hour.
-The temporal distribution curves for nine deciles (10% to 90%) were smoothed using a linear programming method (Bonta and Rao, 1988) and plotted in the same graph.
-Figure A.5.1 shows, as an example, temporal distribution curves computed from all cases for the four selected durations for the Interior region (region 1); time steps were converted into percentages of durations for easier comparison.
+The temporal distribution curves for nine deciles (10% to 90%) were smoothed using linear programming method (Bonta and Rao, 1988) and plotted in the same graph.
+Figure A.7.1 shows as an example of temporal distribution curves computed from all cases for the four selected durations for the Southern Region; time steps were converted into percentages of durations for easier comparison.

 The cases were further divided into four categories by the quartile in which the greatest percentage of the total precipitation occurred.
-Table A.5.1 shows the numbers and proportion of precipitation cases used to derive the temporal distributions in each quartile.
+Table A.7.1 shows the numbers and proportion of precipitation cases used to derive the temporal distributions in each quartile.
 Unlike the cases of 12-, 24-, and 96-hour durations in which the number of data points can be equally divided by four, the cases of 6-hour duration contain only six data points and they cannot be evenly distributed into four quartiles.
-Therefore, in this analysis, for the 6-hour duration, the first quartile contains precipitation cases where the most precipitation occurred in the first hour, the second quartile contains precipitation cases where the most precipitation occurred in the fourth hour, and the fourth quartile contains precipitation cases where the most precipitation occurred in the fifth and sixth hours.
+Therefore, in this analysis, for the 6-hour duration, the first quartile contains precipitation cases where the most precipitation occurred in the first hour, the second quartile contains precipitation cases where the most precipitation occurred in the second and third hours, the third quartile contains precipitation cases where the most precipitation occurred in the fourth hour, and the fourth quartile contains precipitation cases where the most precipitation occurred in the fifth and sixth hours.
 This uneven distribution affects the number of cases contained in each quartile for the 6-hour duration.
-Figures A.5.2 through A.5.5 show the Interior region's temporal distribution curves for the four quartile cases for 6-hour, 12-hour, 24-hour and 96-hour durations, respectively.
+Figures A.7.2 through A.7.5 show the Southern Region's temporal distribution curves for the four quartile cases for 6-hour, 12-hour, 24-hour and 96-hour durations, respectively.